 Quick comparison

-| Choice | What feels “YubiKey-like” | Main risk | Best for |
+| Choice | What feels YubiKey-like | Main risk | Best for |

 |---|---|---|---|

-| Software-only | Plug in, enter PIN, sign | Keys can be copied if the Pi storage gets cloned | Git signing, testing, learning |
+| Software-only | Plug in, enter PIN, sign | Keys can be copied if Pi storage gets cloned | Git signing, testing, learning |

 | Hardware-backed | Closer to real token behavior | More wiring, more moving parts | Higher-stakes SSH and signing |

-Host setup
+Host Setup

-Install PC/SC
+Install PC/SC on the host

-sudo apt update sudo apt install pcscd pcsc-tools sudo systemctl enable --now pcscd - Fedora:
+sudo apt install pcscd pcsc-tools

-sudo dnf install pcsc-lite pcsc-lite-tools sudo systemctl enable --now pcscd - macOS (Homebrew):
+sudo systemctl enable --now pcscd

-brew install pcsc-lite brew services start pcsc-lite - Windows:
+brew services start pcsc-lite

-- Most CCID devices bind without extra drivers, but Windows can be picky about descriptors.
+Windows: make sure the Smart Card service is running in the Services app.
+Most CCID devices bind without extra drivers, but Windows can be picky about descriptors.

-Confirm the “reader” shows up
+Confirm the reader shows up

 lsusb